 When Does a Caregiver Need To Take Action?

-Any changes in physical or mental status, especially those that come on rapidly, is a warning sign for caregivers to contact a doctor.
+Some seniors may be embarrassed to discuss these symptoms, so any changes in physical or mental status, especially those that come on rapidly, is a warning sign for caregivers to contact a doctor.
 Quality caregivers can help by keeping clients clean and dry.
 Noting the symptoms mentioned above and the sudden onset can help minimize the diagnoses time and avoid costly and timely mental health testing.
 A UTI is quickly identified with a urine test and usually cured with antibiotics.
 Left untreated, a UTI can spread throughout the body causing serious problems and even death.

 While it seems odd that an infection in the bladder can cause a person memory loss and even hallucinations, understanding these symptoms and communicating them to medical professionals can save time and distress in the diagnosis process.
 Preventive steps and looking out for UTI symptoms should help avoid infection: